dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 npm run prettier
 ```

-Recommend you configure prettier as part of your IDE using the recommeded [extension](https://prettier.io/docs/en/editors.html)
+Recommend you configure prettier as part of your IDE using the recommended [extension](https://prettier.io/docs/en/editors.html)

 ### Type Checking